Reading Time: 74 Minutes

 Amanda nodded and sent him a look that said she expected a full report as soon as possible.

 In his office, Sarek put in the first call—directly to the Betazed Embassy.
-He waited less than thirty seconds to be transferred to the Ambassador.
+He waited less than 30 seconds to be transferred to the Ambassador.
 “We have him.”

 Alexa relaxed.
 “I will inform Jaret—he checked Pike’s home and Jim’s quarters at the school.
 When I told you our grandmother might be a problem it never occurred to me that it would be on this level.
 I’ve reported the change in House status for James and as you can imagine that has not gone over well with the Fifth House.
 My grandmother is shocked and quite embarrassed.”
 Alexa lounged against back in her chair.
 “The First House of Betazed is thrilled to accept Jaret’s claim as he’s never been inclined to provide a biological heir.
 You can assure Captain Pike that this does not mean he will suffer another custody battle concerning his son as Jaret and the First House are pleased with Pike’s guardianship of James.”